Karsen Dorwart: Playing career

 Dorwart played youth hockey with the San Jose Junior Sharks, then also with the Hotchkiss School's ice hockey team.

 After leaving Hotchkiss, Dorwart played for the Sioux Falls Stampede of the United States Hockey League (USHL) before committing to Michigan State University in 2022.
 Dorwart found success at Michigan State on the first line, centering for fellow Stampede alum Daniel Russell, and was named an alternate captain for the team in his sophomore season.

 As an undrafted free agent, Dorwart was signed a two-year entry level contract with the Philadelphia Flyers on March 29, 2025.
 He forewent his final year of NCAA eligibility and made his NHL debut with the Flyers on April 5, 2025 in a 3–2 loss to the Montreal Canadiens.

+After one season playing for the Flyers' AHL affiliate, the Lehigh Valley Phantoms, he was not tendered a qualifying offer by the Flyers, making him an unrestricted free agent.
+He signed a one-year, two-way AHL contract with the Charlotte Checkers on September 11, 2026.